yashwardhan-gautam/Pre-market_data/README.md

 In case the layout of the website and/or the positions, number of columns of the table changes the corresponding changes have to be made in the code as well
 Apart from reading as CSV file, we can make the chrome drivers directly click on the download CSV button on the website as well to download the CSV, everytime.
-Other than this, one can make the driver hover on the Nifty 50 section to extract other CSV files (for Nifty Bank, F&O etc.).
+Other than this, one can make the driver hover on the Nifty 50 section to extract other CSV files (for Nifty Bank, F&O etc).